fossas/fossa-cli/docs/references/strategies/languages/nodejs/pnpm.md

         dev: false
 ```

-* If the dependency was resolved using registry resolver, Fossa will use the registry to analyze the dependency.
+* If the dependency was resolved using registry resolver, FOSSA will use the registry to analyze the dependency.
 CLI will infer the package name and version using `/${dependencyName}/${dependencyVersion}` scheme from the package's key.

 ```yaml